Draft Regional Policy Statement

-The views and preferences of the community will be used for a revised version of the Draft RPS, which together with the remainder of the Nelson Plan will be made available for further public input early in 2017.
+The views and preferences of the community will be used for a revised version of the Draft RPS, which together with the remainder of the Nelson Plan will be made available for further public input.
+See the Nelson Plan Timeline.

 The Draft RPS sets the following long term vision for Whakatū Nelson:

 Whakatū Nelson is a beautiful place to live, where we have worked together and feel connected to the city, the people and the natural environment.